 At any one time 1/3 to a 1/2 of my students are children and I am frequently approached by parents looking for a guitar teacher for their child.
 However, as a general rule, the youngest I am willing to teach is about 10 years-old.
 In this post I explain why guitar poses difficulties for younger children and what I recommend to parents when young children want to play the guitar.

 The first issue is that the guitar is a physically challenging instrument for beginners of all ages.
 Part of the difficulty is building hand strength and stamina, developing new motor skills, and physically getting to grips with the size and shape of a guitar.
 Learning good playing posture and hand position can be complicated by the size of a guitar, even with 3/4 size instruments.
 Practice time can be limited by painful fingertips and sore hands.
 Even for adults this can be a challenge.

 Second, the guitar is not an easy instrument for a beginner to get an acceptable sound from.
 A piano or keyboard is easy – the beginner can press a key and have instant access to the same basic sounds that the virtuoso pianist uses.
 That is not the case with guitars.
 Getting a single note to ring clearly is initially difficult.
 Basic chord playing requires two or three fingers to be accurately placed simultaneously without interfering with each other.
 And we have yet to mention the strumming hand technique or even learning to tune the instrument (which itself is a challenge to learn and should be done every time we play, unlike a piano).

 Adults and teenagers can persevere through of these initial difficulties but it can still be frustrating: Fender Musical instruments CEO, Andy Mooney, recently reported that 90% of first time guitar buyers quit playing in the first year, most in the first few months.
-That is a truly shocking statistic!
-(Those that do stay with have something in common – they take guitar lessons.)
+That statistic truly shocked me!
+(He also reported that those that do stay with the guitar all have something in common – they take guitar lessons!)